 The fundamentals in understanding the notion of the supernatural, Hantu and Nenek Kebayan is located at the lifestyle of the traditional Malays.
 The traditional Malay community or Masyarakat Melayu during the era of pre-colonial and colonial, they have vast lands on a wide scale and traditional personal belongings such as the Keris, Tepak Sirih, gold ornaments and traditional porch games such as the Batu Seremban and the Congkak.
-To preserve and protect their ownership, they usually seek the aids from spiritual guardians.
+Mohd Faizal Omar writes that to preserve and protect their ownership, the pre-colonial Malays sought the aid of spiritual guardians (2014, p.11).
 These spiritual guardians according to the Islamic perspective is called Jin (Djinns), Saka or the Hantu Raya (Mohd Faizal Omar, 2014, p.11).
-These Djinns obeys their masters when they have made a pact where the master gives offerings to these spiritual guardians such as Ayam Panggang (roasted chicken), Pulut Kuning (glutinous rice) and Telur Rebus (boiled eggs).
+These Djinns obey their masters when they have made a pact where the master gives offerings to these spiritual guardians such as Ayam Panggang (roasted chicken), Pulut Kuning (glutinous rice) and Telur Rebus (boiled eggs).
 Furthermore, according to Mohd Faizal Omar (2014, p11) after offering, these creatures will do their master’s biddings such as guarding their lands, cleaning and harvesting the master’s lands.
-Other than having spiritual guardians, the traditional Malays also have their own belief in which every land, trees and objects has its own spiritual guardian that are either inhabited or guarded by it and became the source of supernatural power (Sajise and Doolittle, 2011, p.50).
-In relation to this, the Malays believes that whoever have ill intentions to either transgress or steal, the spiritual guardian shall manifest itself to protect it by scaring them away or inflicting pain and disease towards the evil-doers.
-Other than the Hantu Raya or Saka, there is another well-known spiritual guardian in the Malay lore that somehow share similar behaviours, it is known as the Nenek Kebayan.
-A guise so well-known, feared and repeatedly appeared in the Sejarah Melayu.
-According to Othman Putih and Aripin Said (2007, p.20) the Nenek Kebayan was originally known as a mystical guardian or guise that commonly appears in the Malay lore, one of the appearances of the Nenek Kebayan in the Malay lore where she tends to the welfare of the Puteri Tiga Beradik (The three princess).
-In relation to this, suggested by Sharifah Aishah Osman (2020), other appearance of the Nenek Kebayan is seen in the lore of the Puteri Gunung Ledang (The Princess of Gunung Ledang) it appears or manifests in the form of an old lady with five hunchbacks negotiating to Hang Tuah regarding Puteri Gunung Ledang’s hand of marriage for the Malay Sultan in the sixteenth century.
-Inserted by Mohd.
+Other than having spiritual guardians, the traditional Malays also have their own belief in which every land, tree and object has its own spiritual guardian that are either inhabited or guarded by it and became the source of supernatural power (Sajise and Doolittle, 2011, p.50).
+In relation to this, the Malays believe that whoever possesses ill intentions to either transgress or steal, the spiritual guardian would manifest to protect the property by scaring them away or inflicting pain and disease towards the evil-doers.
+Apart from the Hantu Raya or Saka, the Nenek Kebayan is a figure who also possesses supernatural attributes almost similar to that ascribed to the spiritual guardian.
+According to Othman Putih and Aripin Said (2007, p.20) the Nenek Kebayan was originally known as a mystical guardian or guise that commonly appears in the Malay lore; one of the appearances of the Nenek Kebayan in the Malay lore in which she tends to the welfare of the Puteri Tiga Beradik (The three princess).
+In relation to this, suggested by Sharifah Aishah Osman (2020), other appearance of the Nenek Kebayan is seen in the lore of the Puteri Gunung Ledang (The Princess of Gunung Ledang) it appears or manifests in the form of an old lady with five hunchbacks negotiating with Hang Tuah regarding Puteri Gunung Ledang’s hand of marriage for the Malay Sultan in the sixteenth century.
+Mohd.
 Azhar Abd.
-Hamid (2007, P.111), during the negotiation the Nenek Kebayan demanded ridiculous dowries such as building a golden bridge and 7 trays of mosquitoes’ heart.
-Other roles that have been performed by this mystical guise in the Malay lore are as cautionary or a figure of warning, the exemplar of tradition, the mystical healer, children’s counsellor, a therapist and also as respected community elder (Sharmani Patricia Gabriel, 2020, P.175).
+Hamid (2007, P.111) writes that during the negotiation the Nenek Kebayan demanded ridiculous dowries such as building a golden bridge and seven trays of mosquitoes’ heart.
+Other roles that have been performed by this mystical guise in the Malay lore are as cautionary or a figure of warning, the exemplar of tradition, the mystical healer, children’s counsellor, a therapist and also as respected community elder (Sharifah Aishah Osman, 2020, P.175).